ismail3080/ismail3080/README.md

 - 👋 Hi, I’m @ismail3080
 - 👀 I’m interested in programming language and hardware technologies
 - 🌱 I’m currently learning embeddded systems in university of technology settat-morocco
-- 📫 How to reach me ismaillichir501@gmail.com
+- 📫 reach me on linkdin : ismail lichir

 <!---
 ismail3080/ismail3080 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.